keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

-For Tasks generated for applications running in Kubernetes, Keptn populates a `KEPTN_CONTEXT` environment variable containing a set of parameters that correlate a task to a specific stage, cluster or application.
+For Tasks generated for applications running in Kubernetes, Keptn populates a `KEPTN_CONTEXT` environment variable containing a set of parameters that correlate a task to a specific application/workload, information about the phase in which the task is being executed, as well as any metadata that has been attached to the related application/workload

 You can use this context information in the `function` code in your